earroyoron/clarity-assignment-2020/README.md

     `./gradlew run --args="--tail src/test/resources/input-file-10000.txt Mykenzi Olvin"`

+**FIRST REPORT IS PRINTED AFTER A DELAY, AS THE STREAM OF DATA IS CONSUMED JUST-IN-TIME NOT AS MICROBATCH**

 After the first execution or analysis we will start waiting the required hour for the next report, as required in the instructions.